Cloth ISBN: 9781503602557

 About the authors

-Christine M. Beckman is Professor and Price Family Chair in Social Innovation at the USC Sol Price School of Public Policy.
+Christine M. Beckman is Professor and Price Family Chair in Social Innovation at the University of Southern California Sol Price School of Public Policy.

 Melissa Mazmanian is Associate Professor in Informatics at the School of Information and Computer Science at the University of California, Irvine.